Cook's Corner: Cook's today

 about 2,000 come for the annual Blessing of the Bikes given by a priest of nearby St. Michael's Abbey.

 In May 2006, Governor Arnold Schwarzenegger made a stop in Orange County, and ate at Cook's Corner.
 During the California wildfires of October 2007, newscasters reporting on the Santiago Fire ate lunch at Cook's Corner, as well as firefighters working to control the blaze.

 In May 2008, a small-scale landslide destroyed a large section of the famous outdoor patio.
 ABC 7 and NBC 4 were among some of the news teams that broadcast the event.
 Damages were somewhat minor, and the repairs took just a few days.

+Mass shooting

+On August 23, 2023, a shooting occurred at the bar in which four people were killed (including the gunman) and six wounded.
+It was reported that an ex-Ventura Police officer had traveled to the bar to kill his ex-wife.
+He would later open fire with shots being called in between 6:40 and 7 pm (PST).
+The shooter was believed to have shot his wife in the bar and one bystander on the patio along with two bystanders in the street near the intersection of Live Oak Canyon Road and El Toro - Santiago Canyon Road.
+It was estimated that over 50 first responder vehicles had reported to the scene.
+The suspect, 59-year-old John Snowling, a retired Ventura County law enforcement officer, was pronounced deceased after reportedly being shot in a silver Toyota Tundra pickup truck, after attempting to flee the scene.

+Cook's Corner re-opened on September 1, a little more than a week after the incident.